-I hand-lettered this poster design for a fictional story behind designer's individual takes on the iconic black dress.
-The embellishments and the flourishes were inspired by the layered gathers on an Anne Klein dress.
+Poster design chronicling a collection of individual designers' takes on the iconic black dress.
+The embellishments and the flourishes were inspired by the layered gathers on a designer gown.

 Inspired by decorative flourishing, I started this design with a with an oblique pointed pen.
 I lettered this to be printed as a poster and created a variation for it on tote bags.